-By the 1930s, when McAllister (1933) did his island-wide survey of Oʻahu, he could only identify two of the heiau listed for Mānoa: Kūkaʻōʻō and Hipawai, neither of which are near the project area.
+By the 1930s, when McAllister (1933) did his island-wide survey of Oʻahu, he could only identify two of the heiau listed for Mānoa: Kūkaʻōʻō (Site 64) and Hipawai (Site 63), neither of which are near the project area.
+Mauoki Heiau, which is in the project vicinity (Site 62) was reported as destroyed.
 McAllister did record a petroglyph site in Mōʻiliʻili, approximately 1.1 km (.68 mi.) southeast of the study area.
 The site consists of two petroglyph groups, although they were already very worn and difficult to distinguish in the 1930s (Emory in McAllister 1933:78).